 Let’s start with passwords.
 I shouldn’t have to say this, but I will do so anyway: do not reuse passwords.
 Reusing passwords means that if a single account provider is breached and your plaintext password is recovered, you now have additional accounts at risk of compromise.
 This has happened before.

 I recommend using a password manager such as 1Password to keep track of your passwords.
 While having your passwords stored in an app that uploads them somewhere increases your risk slightly, I feel it is outweighed by using a different password for each service.
 For passwords themselves, you can use random characters or a system such as Diceware to create long passwords that are easier to remember.
-While the latter is slightly less secure, a password that can be remembered is one less password to store into a password manager.Continue reading “Staying Safe Online: A Guide for Beginners and Non-Technical People”
+While the latter is slightly less secure, a password that can be remembered is one less password to store into a password manager.Continue reading “Staying Safe Online: A Guide For Less-Technical People”